iainquayle/lemnos/README.md

 ## Overview

-Model make is a python library created to describe and build deep learnining models via schemas, and create an optimized model using a simple or-search algorithm.
+Model Make is a library for optimizing machine learning models on a structurl level.
-The schemas are graphs constrained by various parameters that dictate how the schema is traversed and how the model is built.
+The search area is defined via user-defined graphs called schemas, from which models are generated.
+The schemas produce an intermediate representation, which is then compiled by an adapter to a specific backend.
+While model make comes with a default adapter for PyTorch, it is designed to be easily extended to other backends.
+Finally, the control component optimizes via or-search(genetic algorithm).

-## Usage
+## Setup

 ...

 ## Structure

-schema, adapter, control
+The library has three major components, the schema, adapter, and control.

+### Schema

+The